 - The Fountain

 - The Wrestler

-However, it isn’t for everyone; watch this movie if you want to see things uniquely.
+However, it isn’t for everyone; watch this movie to see things in other ways.

-It demonstrates vision and entrepreneurship in the property market rather than in the burger industry.
+It shows vision and entrepreneurship in the property market rather than in the burger industry.
 The storyline has a lesson to teach everyone.
-It can be used in many business schools and universities as a study case.
+It can present as a case study in industry colleges and universities.

 It’s a stunning shot and a well-acted film.
 The storyline is terrific, flows smoothly, and reminds me a little of The Social Network but not the same storyline.

 What’s Eating Gilbert Grape is a coming-of-age movie directed by Lasse Hallstrom.

 It is a humble story about real-life pain and suffering.
 A young guy carries too much responsibility and does his job to care for his family.
 Sometimes sad and hilarious at other times, just like in daily life.
 However, these actual life experiences leave you feeling shattered a thousand times.